Saint Cloud 5/2 90

 – she is soon finished with the

-lieutenant Commentary no doubt as well – one can see
+lieutenant no doubt as well – one can see

 – Yes by george how many she is tremendous –